 It’s important to note that a credit card offer based on a pre-approval does not mean you’re already approved.
 You still have to apply for the credit card, after which the lender will do a hard credit pull to decide what to do.
 Sometimes this results in a modified offer rather than a straight-up approval or denial.

 Soft credit checks can also happen when you’re checking your credit score.
 There are many sites you can use to check your credit score for free – and a soft credit check happens anytime you do that.

-On the flip side, lenders do a soft credit check when you either apply for a pre-qualification or when they reach out to credit reporting bureaus for a batch of pre-approved consumers.
+On the flip side, lenders do a soft credit check when you either apply for a pre-qualification for a loan or when they reach out to credit reporting bureaus for a batch of pre-approved consumers.

-The time to worry about hard credit inquiries is when you make a lot of them.
-After all, each inquiry will add up; those few points could start to hit a higher number than you want.
+The time to worry about hard credit inquiries is when you trigger a lot of them.
+After all, each inquiry will add up and those few points could start to hit a higher number than you want.

-When it comes to shopping for new credit, be prepared.
+When it comes to shopping for a new credit card or line of credit funds, be prepared.
 Do your research and use a soft or hard credit inquiry wisely so you can have a realistic idea of how much this new credit is going to cost.

 Then, visit your budget to see what you can afford and stick to that amount.
 That way you don’t blow up your finances and have to worry about inadvertently damaging your credit score in the process.

 Interested in a personal loan?Here are the top personal loan lenders of 2022!